 ‘“Never did nor never shall”: Shakespeare quotation and nostalgic politics in 2016,’ EMC Imprint

-I am currently co-editing with Nora Williams a special issue of Borrowers and Lenders
+I edited with Nora Williams a special issue of Borrowers and Lenders

 , ed. by Nicoletta Leonardi and Simone Natale (Pennsylvania State University Press, 2018) and Paper Promises: Early American Photography

 , ed. by Mazie M. Harris (Getty Publications, 2018).
 Times Literary Supplement

 , 22 February 2019, p.
 29. Shakespeare by McBean

 by Adrian Woodhouse (Manchester University Press, 2018).
 Times Literary Supplement